Import Transactions to Get Back on Track

 Welcoming a Pup Into My Home & Budget

 I recently got a puppy named Curby.
 She’s a fearless little Chihuahua-mix that enjoys napping in laps, chewing on shoelaces, and sunbathing on the deck.
-At first I wasn’t sure how to include her in my regular budget, so I decided to record her expenses in my existing Envelopes and tag them with #Curby in the notes section.
+At first I wasn’t sure how to include her in my regular budget, so I decided to add her expenses in my existing Envelopes and tag them with #Curby in the notes section.
 This would let me keep track of how much I spent on her, without having to change my existing budget.
 It wouldn’t work as well if my Curby expenses outweighted my regular expenses, but how much could a little dog cost?
 A month later, Goodbudget showed me the answer.
 I went to my Spending by Envelope Report and selected “Curby” under the Tagged filter to see how much I spent.
 Tiny as she is, expenses for Curby grew bigger and bigger—a squeaky chew toy here, gummy bear-flavored shampoo there, not to mention her shots and food.

 Read more